Bananas about bananas? Well, I’m bananas about plantains. And so today, I’m going to share a recipe for plantain stir-fry.

-Plantains are basically a more starchy and less sweet version of a banana.
-When you cook with plantains, go for the green (aka raw) plantains if you want to make a savory dish.
-Green plantains are great because when you cook or make a stir fry with them, it’ll taste more like you’re eating potatoes than it will bananas.
+Plantains are a starchier, less sweet version of a banana.
+When you cook with plantains, you’ll want to seek out raw green plantains for savory recipes.
+Green plantains almost taste more like potatoes than they do ripe bananas.

 This recipe is really easy to make.
-Before you stir-fry the plantain though, you’ll need to cook it in hot water with turmeric until it gets soft (about five minutes).
+Before you stir-fry the plantain though, you’ll need to cook it in hot water with turmeric until soft, which takes about five minutes.

 This stir-fry recipe is a Keralite way of cooking plantain.
-It’s actually called Vazhakka Thoran.
-Vazhakka = plantain and Thoran = stir fry.
-I think Plantain Stir-Fry is easier to say
+The dish is actually called vazhakka thoran.
+Vazhakka = plantain, and thoran = stir fry.

-- 2 Serrano pepper, slit but keep in tact
+- 2 serrano peppers slit but keep in tact

 - 10-12 curry leaves

-- handful grated coconut (I use the brand Daily Delight fresh frozen grated coconut)
+- handful of unsweetened grated coconut I use the brand Daily Delight fresh frozen grated coconut found

 - Put the cubed plantains in a pot with 1 cup of water, turmeric and salt.
 Cook on medium heat for 5 minutes or until soft.
 Drain water from the pot.

 - Heat oil in a pan and add mustard seeds.
-When they start to splutter, add the serrano pepper, chopped garlic and curry leaves.
+When they start to splutter, add the serrano pepper, ginger, garlic and curry leaves.

-- Add the cooked plantain pieces to the pan and mix together.
+- Add the cooked plantain pieces and grated coconut to the pan and mix together.